In Brief

 About me

 I am an astrophysicist working for the CNRS at Laboratory Universe and Theories (LUTH) of Paris Observatory (Laboratoire Univers et Théorie, Observatoire de Paris).
 My research focuses on a type of stars called pulsars, which are highly magnetized rotating neutron stars or, more poetically, cosmic lighthouses.
 I am developing analytical and numerical models in order to enable us to use neutron stars as experimental setups to study extreme physics, from gravitation to ultra-dense matter through quantum electrodynamics.
+More recently I am also interested in Fast Radio Bursts, extremely bright short signals, proposing models under the assumption that they are produced by neutron stars.

 If you don’t know what pulsars are: